spectrocloud/librarium/docs/docs-content/getting-started/onboarding-workflow.md

   <br />

   :::info
   Once the user experience session is finished, the user will be familiar with Palette's workflow and deployment pipeline.
-This section of the document is a quick start to the deployment process with simple instructions to jump start the Palette journey.
+This section of the document is a quick start to the deployment process.
 The different Palette features and Day-2 operations are detailed in the remainder of this documentation site.
   :::